datanav/docs/source-datatype-mapping.rst

    * - ``DATETIME2``
      - String
      - Converted by the driver to ``YYYY-MM-DD hh:mm:ss[.nnnnnnn] [+|-]tz:offset`` ISO format (0-padded year-month-day
-       hour-minute-seconds components plus fraction of a second after the decimal marker and a timezone-offset at the end).
+       hour-minute-seconds components plus fraction of a second after the decimal marker and an optional timezone-offset at the end).
 You can use DTL ``datetime-parse`` to convert it to a native Datetime object.

    * - ``TIME``